Corporate Governance

 Corporate governance statement

-- ESTABLISH A STRATEGY AND BUSINESS MODEL WHICH PROMOTE LONG TERM VALUE FOR SHAREHOLDERS
+- ESTABLISH A PURPOSE, STRATEGY AND BUSINESS MODEL WHICH PROMOTE LONG TERM VALUE FOR SHAREHOLDERS

-“To be a leading serial acquirer and operator of VMS businesses.
-A permanent home for software leaders, teams and customers.”
+“To be a leading serial acquirer and operator of VMS businesses, maintaining their entrepreneurial spirit and culture and providing a permanent home for their teams and management talent.”

 We’re continually evaluating multiple VMS business targets.
 We find potential acquisitions through a structured outreach program.
 Engaging with niche, business-to-business, and mission-critical platforms.